Vedantjn/stablemax/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-We are using Neon db
+# We are using Neon db

-Creates prisma folder and .env
+# Initialize Prisma and create the prisma folder and .env file
-- npx prisma init
+npx prisma init

-For generating Prisma Client
+# Generate and apply database migrations
-- npx prisma migrate dev --name init
+npx prisma migrate dev --name init

+# Generate Prisma Client
-- npx prisma generate
+npx prisma generate

+# Connect to the PostgreSQL database using psql
+# Replace the placeholders with your actual database credentials
-- psql "postgresql://stablemax_owner:ZGIgtmKS4u7U@ep-floral-recipe-a5wxtes4.us-east-2.aws.neon.tech/stablemax?sslmode=require"
+psql "postgresql://example_user:example_password@example-host.provider.com/example_db?sslmode=require"

--

--